Learn how to create your own nutrition label, how to create a recipe, check data, and other Genesis functions and concepts here.

 - Using the Food Menu and Food Menu Report

-Creating a dual declaration label for products that require
+- Creating a Dual Declaration Label (1990 regulations) for products that require additional preparation.

 - Creating an English/Spanish U.S. Bilingual Label

-- Using Advanced Label to create more than one Label from a Recipe
+- Using Advanced Label to Create Multiple Labels from One Recipe

 - Adding a PDCAAS value for Protein